jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

-# Python in Data Science Overview
+# Python in Data Science

 ## Who is This Course For?